 Bottom row: I feel ready for future romance and happily ever after.
 It will be thus.
 (Knight of Cups facing the right/future)

-Top row: A reversal of fortune was brought about me trusting the wrong people in business in the past (9 of Wands).
+Top row: A reversal of fortune was brought about by my trusting the wrong people in business in the past (9 of Wands).
 Now I’m holding on tightly to what is mine.

 Bottom row: I was talented and could have made a career for myself but I sacrificed my own needs and desire for the person I love.
 Now I often look to the past and think ‘What if…’.
 (Queen of Cups grieving past choices)